Khyati1405/spending_oversight/README.md

-# Final Project: Personal Expense Tracking App
+# Personal Expense Tracking App

 The goal of this project is create a Python app that lets you (as a user) track and categorize your monthly expenses and help you budget.